lewiswolf/kac_drumset/readme.md

 	'''

 	class Settings(SamplerSettings, total=False):
 		amplitude: float				# maximum amplitude of the simulation ∈ [0, 1]
+		arbitrary_shape: type[Polygon]	# what shape should the drum be in?
 		decay_time: float				# how long will the simulation take to decay? (seconds)
 		drum_size: float				# size of the drum, spanning both the horizontal and vertical axes (m)
 		material_density: float			# material density of the simulated drum membrane (kg/m^2)
 		max_vertices: int				# maximum amount of vertices for a given drum
 		strike_width: float				# width of the drum strike (m)
 		tension: float					# tension at rest (N/m)

 class LaméModel(AudioSampler):
 	'''